Daniel P. O'Connor, Ph.D.

 Centers for Disease Control and Prevention (CDC)

-Principal Investigator: Best Evaluation Tools and Techniques for Effective Recommedations for Policies (BETTER Policies): ACA Childhood Obesity Research Demonstration – Evaluation Center (Component B), October 2011 - September 2015.
+· Principal Investigator: Best Evaluation Tools and Techniques for Effective Recommendations for Policies (BETTER Policies).
+October 2011 to September 2016.

 · Co-Investigator: Taking Texas Tobacco Free Through a Sustainable Education/Training Program Designed for Personnel Addressing Tobacco Control in Behavioral Health Settings..
 September 2020 to August 2022.
 (Principal Investigator Lorraine Reitzel).